Researchers warn that AI-created toxins could bypass current biological threat tools.

 Public safety concerns raised

 Commercial DNA synthesis providers screen every order against databases of known pathogens and toxins using sequence homology and predicted protein comparisons.
-Recent research demonstrates that AI-designed toxin variants can bypass these safeguards.
+Recent research shows AI designed toxin variants bypass can bypass DNA synthesis screening, creating a toxin variants challenge and revealing blind spots in current DNA screening safeguards.
+This variants challenge DNA highlights the need for improved challenge DNA screening methods.

 AI-Driven Protein Redesign